Orion0A0/Encryption-Program/README.md

 # Encryption-Program
-A Presentation of what I used to compete in SkillsUSA competition PURPOSE OF PROJECT: Encrypt and decrypt 4 digit number that the user input VERSION or DATE: 1/24/2023
+A Presentation of what I used to compete in SkillsUSA competition.

+PURPOSE OF PROJECT: Encrypt and decrypt 4 digit number that the user input VERSION or DATE: 1/24/2023
 HOW TO START THIS PROJECT:Run it with Blue J